salemhilal/salemhilal.github.io/articles/swift/swift-but-im-a-web-dev.md

 {% figure "/swift/centerline-parks-oh-no.jpg" "If you get pulled over in Woodlawn Cemetery speeding, you can tell the officer that the City of New York does not recognize these as roads and so it's impossible to violate road safety laws on them." "a screenshot NYC Centerline on a park in the Bronx.
 Road data is missing, but the map shows that there are in fact streets." %}

-I'm betting OpenStreetMap's data is more accurate than NYC's here, but NYC's data is a great start.
-It's exclusively road data, so the actual filesize is about ten times smaller than the OpenStreetMap data for New York.
+I'm betting OpenStreetMap's data is more accurate than NYC's here, but NYC's data is a solid start.
+It's exclusively road data, so the actual file size is about ten times smaller than the OpenStreetMap data for New York.
 Plus, it comes with a bunch of fun attributes, like how wide the road is, the street numbers on each side, and even what priority the street gets when snow needs to be plowed.